 We are being very mindful with our experimentation around AI.
 The algorithms we are leaning on are only as good as the data they were trained on.
 Bias, inaccuracies and hallucinations are all possibilities we need to allow for.
 We regularly revisit, test and refine our AI modules.

 Check the docs on self-hosting the API services at Discourse AI - Self-Hosted Guide

 This is available in preview for Enterprise customers, please contact our support team to get it installed and configured on your instance.

 Rollout for select modules for other tiers will follow later.

 - Update: The AI Bot module is now available for all of our hosting tiers!

 Not at the moment, but this is something we may consider given the feedback from our community.

 Hosted by us?
-This plugin is available for preview on our Enterprise plan, with select modules available on other tiers.
+The full plugin is available for preview on our Enterprise plan, with select modules available on other tiers.
 See the FAQs above for more detail.